josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 ---

-## 🧵 4.
-Collective competence is a network property
+## 4. 🧵 Collective Competence Is A Network Property

-This is why collective training should not be understood merely as:
+Collective training should therefore not be understood merely as:

-> individual training, but with more people.
+> **individual training, but with more people.**

 Something new emerges at scale.